 Freedom of information class: How we deliver functions and services

-In our Corporate Business Plan 2020-2025 we outlined our four strategic objectives and identified a series of key performance indicators (KPIs) that would act as targets to ensure we achieve them.
+This is the third set of Key Performance Indicators (KPIs) results based on our new Corporate Business Plan 2021-2026 where we outline our 4 strategic objectives and identify a series of KPIs to ensure we achieve them.

-We are committed to being transparent and will be sharing our progress against our KPIs outlining what the target is and when it is due to be achieved on a quarterly basis.
+We are committed to being transparent and will continue to share our progress against the KPIs on a quarterly basis, outlining what we aim to achieve and when.

 Objective one: Complete Scotland's land register by 2024